Meta Frameworks

 <meta name="theme-color" content="#ffffff"/>

-This not only creates a coherent look across browsers and devices but may also enhance the user experience by reinforcing brand colors.
+This creates a coherent look across browsers and devices and can enhance the user experience by reinforcing brand colors.
 Remember to test the favicon on multiple devices and browsers to ensure the icons appear as expected and enhance the overall branding of your website or application.

 Adaptive favicons dynamically change based on the user's system settings, such as light or dark mode.
 This enhances user experience by ensuring the favicon remains visible and recognizable in different themes.
 Adaptive favicons can be created using PNG or SVG formats, each offering unique advantages.